Eggs are one of the most nutritious foods you can find.

 - Organic eggs: The hens were not treated with hormones and received organic feed.

-- Pastured Eggs - Chickens are allowed to roam free, eating plants and insects (their natural food) along with some commercial feed.
+- Pastured eggs: Chickens are allowed to roam free, eating plants and insects (their natural food) along with some commercial feed.

-- Omega-3 Enriched Eggs - Basically, they’re like conventional chickens except that their feed is supplemented with an Omega-3 source like flax seeds.
+- Omega-3-enriched eggs: Basically, they’re like conventional chickens except that their feed is supplemented with an omega-3 source like flax seeds.
 May have had some access to the outside.

-- Omega-3 eggs had 39% less Arachidonic Acid, an inflammatory Omega-6 fatty acid that most people eat too much of.
+- Omega-3 eggs had 39% less arachidonic acid, an inflammatory omega-6 fatty acid that most people eat too much of.

 - There was very little difference between organic and conventional eggs.

-Unfortunately this study didn’t measure other nutrients, only the fatty acid composition.
+Unfortunately, this study didn’t measure other nutrients, only the fatty acid composition.

-As you can see, eggs from pastured hens are more nutritious than the conventional eggs you might find at the supermarket.
+As you can see, eggs from pastured hens were more nutritious than the conventional eggs you might find at the supermarket.